rust-lang/rfcs/text/3543-patchable-function-entry.md

 // Code goes here
 ```

-To set this for all functions in a crate, use `-C patchable-function-entry=nop_count=m,offset=n` where `nop_count = prefix + entry`, and `offset = prefix`.
-Usually, you'll want to copy this value from a corresponding `-fpatchable-function-entry=` being passed to the C compiler in your project.
+To set this for all functions in a crate, use `-C patchable-function-entry=total_nops=m,prefix_nops=n` where `total_nops = prefix_nops + entry_nops`.
+Usually, you'll want to copy this value from a corresponding `-fpatchable-function-entry=` being passed to the C compiler in your project - `total_nops` will match the first parameter used by your C compiler, and the optional `offset` parameter passed to the C compiler will match `prefix_nops`.

-To set this for a specific function, use `#[patchable(prefix = m, entry = n)]` to pad with m nops before the symbol and n after the symbol, but before the prelude.
+To set this for a specific function, use `#[patchable_function_entry(prefix_nops = m, entry_nops = n)]` to pad with m nops before the symbol and n after the symbol, but before the prelude.
 This will override the flag value.
-To disable padding for a specific function, for example because it is part of the instrumentation framework, use `#[unpatchable]`.
+To disable padding for a specific function, for example because it is part of the instrumentation framework, use `#[patchable_function_entry(entry_nops = 0, prefix_nops = 0)]`.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 `patchable-function-entry` provides configurable nop padding before function symbols and after function symbols but before any generated code.
 We refer to the former as `prefix` padding and the latter as `entry` padding.
-For example, if we had a function `f` with `prefix` set to 3 and `entry` to 2, we'd expect to see:
+For example, if we had a function `f` with `prefix_nops` set to 3 and `entry_nops` to 2, we'd expect to see:

 ```
 f_pad: